Flow Elements

 Add an indicator when your flow has more than 3-4 pages.
 Users are more likely to complete a flow when they can see their progress and know how much is left.
 You can also use their properties in dynamic values such as progression:

-Permissions Prompts
+Permission Prompts

 - Notification: Ask for permission to send system notifications.